Car Insurance After Death of Owner: How to Handle Deceased Policyholder's Policy

 Even if the policy doesn't immediately lapse, driving the deceased's vehicle without notifying the insurer and confirming active coverage puts you at serious legal and financial risk.
 Always confirm coverage status with the insurance company before operating the vehicle.

 If a surviving spouse or another listed driver is already on the policy, the transition is often straightforward — that driver may simply become the primary policyholder.
 If no other named drivers exist, coverage may be limited until the policy is formally updated or transferred.
+It's also worth noting that automatic premium payments may continue to process until the bank freezes the account after being notified of the death, so monitor this closely.

 Trusted by Thousands